 - Regular monitoring of your symptoms.
-If you have mild primary hyperparathyroidism, with a mildly raised calcium level and little in the way of symptoms, your doctor may just suggest that you be regularly monitored.
-The monitoring procedure usually includes blood tests to check your blood calcium level and kidney function, regular blood pressure checks and monitoring for any symptoms that you may have.
-It may also include dual-energy X-ray absorptiometry (DEXA) bone scanning as described above.
+If you have mild primary hyperparathyroidism, with a mildly raised calcium level and no symptoms, your doctor may just suggest that you be regularly monitored.
+This means having regular blood tests to check your blood calcium level and kidney function, regular blood pressure checks and monitoring for any symptoms that you may have.
+It may also include DEXA bone scanning as described above.
 This monitoring approach is considered controversial by some.
 You should discuss the pros and cons with your doctor.

-- Drug treatment.
+- Treatment with medication.
 This is used in people with more severe hyperparathyroidism who choose not to have surgery, or who do not meet the guidelines for surgery.
-Treatment aims to improve bone thickness (density) and correct your high calcium level.
-Various drugs may be used.
-These include a group of drugs called bisphosphonates.
-Another drug called cinacalcet can help to reduce calcium and parathyroid hormone levels and increase the phosphate level in your blood but it does not seem to improve bone density.
-Sometimes hormone replacement therapy may be suggested in postmenopausal women who also have menopausal symptoms that they wish treatment for.
+Treatment aims to improve bone thickness (density) and correct a high calcium level.
+Various medicines may be used.
+These include a group of medicines called bisphosphonates.
+Another medicine called cinacalcet can help to reduce calcium and parathyroid hormone levels and increase the phosphate level in your blood.
+However, it does not seem to improve bone density.
+Sometimes hormone replacement therapy may be suggested if you are a postmenopausal women, especially if you also have menopausal symptoms.

-Chronic kidney disease is the most common cause of secondary hyperparathyroidism.
-Treatment in chronic kidney disease includes:
+CKD is the most common cause of secondary hyperparathyroidism.
+Treatment in CKD includes:

 - Treatment to lower your blood phosphate level.
 You can reduce your intake of phosphate by restricting the amount of milk, cheese, eggs and dairy products that you eat.
 You may also need some medication such as calcium carbonate.
 This binds to phosphate and helps to stop it being absorbed from your gut (small intestine) after you have eaten.

 - Cinacalet.
-This drug reduces the release of parathyroid hormone by the parathyroid glands.
-It is sometimes used if you have secondary hyperparathyroidism due to chronic kidney disease and other treatments have not been effective, and surgery is not an option for some reason.
+This medicine reduces the release of parathyroid hormone by the parathyroid glands.
+It is sometimes used if you have secondary hyperparathyroidism due to long-standing kidney disease and other treatments have not been effective, and surgery is not an option for some reason.

 Surgery to remove abnormal parathyroid glands may be considered if secondary hyperparathyroidism is severe and does not respond to medical treatment.

 The ideal situation is that tertiary hyperparathyroidism does not develop because secondary hyperparathyroidism is successfully treated.
 However, if it does develop, the treatment of tertiary hyperparathyroidism is usually surgery to remove the overactive parathyroid glands.
 Often, a small amount of one of the glands is transplanted into one of your forearms.
-This means that some remaining parathyroid gland tissue is left in your body to control calcium levels but it is easily accessible if further surgery is needed.
+This means that some remaining parathyroid gland tissue is left in your body to control calcium levels but it is easy to get to if further surgery is needed.